 Polestar Digital Key & video streaming app

 The Polestar 3 and Polestar 4 will come with Polestar Digital Key, which allows owners to use their connected smartphone as an alternative to the key fob.
 Multiple Bluetooth sensors in and around the vehicle would communicate with the paired smartphone for the digital key functions.
 These models are likely to come with a video streaming app built into their infotainment systems as well.
-Owners can relax and watch TV shows and movies while taking a break during long journeys or when the vehicle is plugged in at a charging station.
+Owners would be able to relax and watch TV shows and movies while taking a break during long journeys or when the vehicle is plugged in at a charging station.

 Polestar 5 teased

-Along with the announcement of the merger and public listing, Polestar has dropped two new teasers of its future line-up.
-The company has said that it will launch three new models, including the Polestar 3, by 2024.
+Along with the announcement of the merger and public listing, Polestar dropped two new teasers of its future line-up.
+The company said that it will launch three new models, including the Polestar 3, by 2024.
 The fifth Polestar model, called Polestar 5, will be a low-riding car, not an SUV.
 It will be the production Polestar Precept, and thus a grand tourer.

 Polestar 5 will compete with models like the Nio ET7, Audi e-tron GT, and Porsche Taycan.
 The company’s R&D centre at the MIRA Technology Park in the UK will be responsible for this all-electric grand tourer’s development.

-Polestar has released a picture of a prototype of the 5, giving a preview of its design features.
+Polestar has also released a picture of a prototype of the 5, giving a preview of its design features.
 The car has a dynamic roofline that drops sharply toward the rear and flat rear glass.
-While we can’t say if it’s wide yet, the car meets one of the basic requirements of being a true gran truismo model with a flat silhouette.
+While we can’t say if it’s wide yet, the car meets one of the basic requirements of being a true gran turismo model with a flat silhouette.
 The low and taut greenhouse and flush door handles add to the car’s highly aerodynamic and stylish character.

 Polestar raises half a billion dollars

 In April 2021, Polestar had raised USD 0.55 billion from private investors.
-This is the first time that external investors backed the performance EV company, thanks to the strong growth of the global EV market.
+This was the first time that external investors backed the performance EV company, thanks to the strong growth of the global EV market.
 Chongqing Chengxing Equity Investment Fund Partnership, Zibo Financial Holding, Zibo Hightech Industrial Investment, and South Korea’s SK Inc. that is well-known in the EV industry due to its subsidiary SK Innovation had invested in Polestar.
 The new investments should accelerate the development of future products and speed up the brand’s market expansion.